-The state of Texas defines domestic violence (family violence) as follows: Sec.
+The state of Texas defines domestic violence (family violence) as follows:

+Texas Family Code Sec.
 71.003.
 FAMILY.

 "Family" includes individuals related by consanguinity or affinity, as determined under Sections 573.022 and 573.024, Government Code, individuals who are former spouses of each other, individuals who are the parents of the same child, without regard to marriage, and a foster child and foster parent, without regard to whether those individuals reside together.

-Sec.
+Texas Family Code Sec.
 71.004.
+FAMILY VIOLENCE.

-FAMILY VIOLENCE, "Family violence" means:
+"Family violence" means:

-- (1) an act by a member of a family or household against another member of the family or household that is intended to result in physical harm, bodily injury, assault, or sexual assault or that is a threat that reasonably places the member in fear of imminent physical harm, bodily injury, assault, or sexual assault, but does not include defensive measures to protect oneself. - (2) abuse, as that term is defined by Sections 261.001(1)(C), (E), and (G), by a member of a family or household toward a child of the family or household; or

-(3) dating violence, as that term is defined by Section 71.0021
+- (1) an act by a member of a family or household against another member of the family or household that is intended to result in physical harm, bodily injury, assault, or sexual assault or that is a threat that reasonably places the member in fear of imminent physical harm, bodily injury, assault, or sexual assault, but does not include defensive measures to protect oneself; - (2) abuse, as that term is defined by Sections 261.001 (1) (C), (E), (G), (H), (I), (J), (K), and (M), by a member of a family or household toward a child of the family or household; or - (3) dating violence, as that term is defined by Section 71.0021

-Sec.
+Texas Family Code Sec.
 71.005.
+HOUSEHOLD.

-HOUSEHOLD, "Household" means a unit composed of persons living together in the same dwelling, without regard to whether they are related to each other.
+"Household" means a unit composed of persons living together in the same dwelling, without regard to whether they are related to each other.

-Sec.
+Texas Family Code Sec.
 71.006.
 MEMBER OF A HOUSEHOLD.

 "Member of a household" includes a person who previously lived in a household.

-Dating Violence:
+Dating Violence

-The state of Texas defines dating violence in Sec.
-71.0021 of the Family Code.
+The state of Texas defines dating violence, as follows:

-Dating Violence:
+Texas Family Code Sec.
+71.0021.
+DATING VIOLENCE.

-- (a) "Dating violence" means an act, other than a defensive measure to protect oneself, by an actor that: - (1) is committed against a victim: - (A) with whom the actor has or has had a dating relationship; or - (B) because of the victim's marriage to or dating relationship with an individual with whom the actor is or has been in a dating relationship or marriage; and - (2) is intended to result in physical harm, bodily injury, assault, or sexual assault or that is a threat that reasonably places the victim in fear of imminent physical harm, bodily injury, assault, or sexual assault. - (b) For purposes of this title, "dating relationship" means a relationship between individuals who have or have had a continuing relationship of a romantic or intimate nature.
+- (a) "Dating violence" means an act, other than a defensive measure to protect oneself, by an actor that: - (1) is committed against a victim or applicant for a protective order: - (A) with whom the actor has or has had a dating relationship; or - (B) because of the victim's or applicant's marriage to or dating relationship with an individual with whom the actor is or has been in a dating relationship or marriage; and - (2) is intended to result in physical harm, bodily injury, assault, or sexual assault or that is a threat that reasonably places the victim in fear of imminent physical harm, bodily injury, assault, or sexual assault. - (b) For purposes of this title, "dating relationship" means a relationship between individuals who have or have had a continuing relationship of a romantic or intimate nature.
 The existence of such a relationship shall be determined based on consideration of: - (1) the length of the relationship. - (2) the nature of the relationship; and - (3) the frequency and type of interaction between the persons involved in the relationship. - (c) A casual acquaintanceship or ordinary fraternization in a business or social context does not constitute a "dating relationship" under Subsection (b).

-Stalking:
+Stalking